Michad/tilegroxy/docs/configuration.md

 ### Static

 Generates the same exact image for every single tile.
-This is most useful when used with either the Fallback or Sandwich providers.
+This is most useful when used with either the Fallback or Blend providers.

 Name should be "static"